Driver Type

 2. Add this driver to your cart

-3. Enter your RTI processor MAC address during checkout
+3. Enter the RTI processor MAC address during checkout

-4. Complete payment and receive your licence key by email
+4. Complete payment and receive the licence key by email

 5. Enter the licence key in the driver configuration